mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 ## Calling uStreamer code from Zig

-Now, I want to call the `us_base64_encode` C function from C. Here's the function signature.
+Now, I want to call the `us_base64_encode` C function from C. I explained the C function signature [above](http://blog.local:1313/notes/zig-unit-test-c/#whats-the-simplest-c-function-in-ustreamer), but now I need to figure out how those semantics translate into Zig.

+Figuring out how to translate between C types and Zig types turned out to be the hardest part of this process, as I'm still a Zig novice.

+As a reminder, here's the C function I'm trying to call from Zig:

 ```c
 // src/libs/base64.h

 void us_base64_encode(const uint8_t *data, size_t size, char **encoded, size_t *allocated);
 ```

-From inspecting the `.c` file implementation, here's what I deduce about the semantics of `us_base64_encode`:

-- `data` is input data to encode with base64.
-- `size` is the length of the data (in bytes).
-- `encoded` is a pointer to an output buffer in which `us_base64_encode` stores the base64-encoded string. `us_base64_encode` allocates memory for the output, and the caller is responsible for freeing the memory when they're done with it.
-  - Technically, `us_base64_encode` allows the caller to allocate the buffer for `encoded`, but, for simplicity, I'm ignoring that functionality.
-- `allocated` is a pointer to the number of bytes the function allocated into `encoded`.

-Now that I understand `us_base64_encode`, the next step is to call the function from Zig code.
-This turned out to be the hardest part of this process.
-I'm still a Zig novice, so I had trouble with the basics of creating the right Zig types to match the parameters that the C function required.

 Here was my first attempt: